pezra/resume/peter-williams.md

 [720.280.2436](tel:+1.720.280.2436)
 <http://barelyenough.org>

-Software architect with expertise in scalable applications, REST, SOA and high quality software development.
+Software generalist with expertise in scalable applications, REST, dynamic languages and high quality software development.
 Strong understanding of software development technologies, practices and methodologies.
 Able to learn new technologies and techniques rapidly, see situations where they may be applied advantageously and coach others in their use.
 Evangelist for continuous process improvements in both the software development process and related business processes.

 Accomplishments